Blues vs. Senators Prediction & Picks - December 14

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Blues have gone 3-7-0 over the past 10 contests, putting up 27 total goals (three power-play goals on 28 power-play opportunities during that time, for a conversion rate of 10.7%).
-They have allowed 38 goals to their opponents.
+The Blues' offense has put up 27 goals during their past 10 outings, while their defense has given up 38 goals.
+They have recorded 28 power-play opportunities during that span, and have scored three goals (10.7%).
+They are 3-7-0 in those games.

-As hockey action continues, get ready for the contest by checking out which team we predict will capture the win in Thursday's game.
+Get ready for this matchup by checking out our pick for who will emerge with the victory in Thursday's hockey action.

 Blues vs. Senators Predictions for Thursday

-Our computer projections model for this matchup predicts a final result of Blues 4, Senators 3.
+Our computer projections model for this matchup expects a final result of Blues 4, Senators 3.

 - Total Pick: No Pick - Predicted Margin Negligible